Privacy Notice for Generation New Era families

 Administrative records are created when you interact with government services (e.g., use the NHS, pay taxes, access benefits, receive education etc).

-We also use data from your birth and/or health records from NHS England in England and Wales and the National Records of Scotland and Public Health Scotland, and (if approved) from the Northern Ireland National Health Application Infrastructure System to update your record for contact tracing purposes (described below) and to understand how representative the study is.
+We also use data from your birth registration and/or health records from NHS England in England and Wales and Public Health Scotland, and from the Northern Ireland Encompass System to update your record for contact tracing purposes (described below) and to understand how representative the study is.

 You were only invited to take part in this study if you have NOT opted out of your NHS confidential patient information being used for research and planning via the NHS national data opt-out in England.
 Please note that the NHS national data opt-out in England does not apply where you have chosen for us to link your health records to your survey data.